JuicyJah/svelte-inputs/README.md

 `className` is a special property that allows you to give special classes to the inputs.
 Still, to use these classes will require use of one of the methods mentioned above.

+# Development

+If you'd like to contribute to the development of this project and extend the `svelte-inputs` library, please join us on GitHub!